 Bootsverleih Edership, Randstraße 7, 34549 Edertal-Edersee

-Due to the severe storm that raged over Lake Edersee at the beginning of my stay, one of the highlights was unfortunately not possible: hiking was not an option because many paths were simply impassable.
-But if you want to give it a try: the Urwaldsteig is a 68-kilometre circular hiking trail that takes you all the way around Lake Edersee.
-You can walk it in stages over several days or just a short stretch.
+Due to the heavy thunderstorm that raged over the Edersee at the beginning of my stay, one of the highlights was unfortunately not possible: Hiking was not possible because many paths were simply impassable.

 The complete tour of the Urwaldsteig including the individual stages can be found here.